EddyXorb/bow/README.md

 - partner_column_if_amount_negative: *string* pointing to the column which represents the "partner"-entity when the amount is less than 0.
 - partner_column_if_amount_positive: *string* same as above, inverted.
 - use_other_column_if_partner_empty: *bool* if **true** and one of the two partner_columns above is null, will take the other one, indipendently from the amount.

+**row_filter**: optional restriction of rows with the following entries:

+- date_begin: *date* of the first transaction included
+- date_end: *date* of the first transaction not included

 ### Special folder **amazon**